| |

 -

-dollar amount of securities at regular intervals.
-The
+securities at regular intervals.
+The investor thus buys

-investor thus buys more shares when the price is low and
+more shares when the price is low and fewer shares when

-strategy does not protect against loss in declining
+protect against loss in declining markets and involves

 -